cri5ti/blue-tick/README.md

 # BlueTick 🫀

-**Sync your Pixel Watch heart rate to Cadence (getcadence.com) in real-time**
+**Sync your Pixel Watch heart rate to [Cadence](https://getcadence.app) in real-time**

 BlueTick is a Wear OS app that broadcasts your Pixel Watch's heart rate data via Bluetooth Low Energy (BLE), allowing you to sync it with the Cadence cycling app for real-time heart rate monitoring during your workouts.

 ## 🎯 Why BlueTick?

-If you're a cyclist using [Cadence](https://getcadence.com) for training, you know how important real-time heart rate data is for optimizing your performance.
+If you're a cyclist using [Cadence](https://getcadence.app) for training, you know how important real-time heart rate data is for optimizing your performance.
 However, getting your Pixel Watch's heart rate data into Cadence can be challenging due to compatibility limitations.

 **BlueTick solves this by:**
 - 📡 Broadcasting your Pixel Watch heart rate via BLE